wzwvv/wzwvv.github.io/_pages/about.md

 ---
 permalink: /
-title: "Ziwei Wang | BCI, EEG, and Machine Learning"
+title: "Ziwei Wang | BCI, EEG Foundation Models, and Machine Learning"
-excerpt: "Ph.D. candidate at HUST working on BCI, EEG decoding, and machine learning for smart healthcare."
+excerpt: "Ph.D. candidate at HUST working on EEG decoding, foundation models, and machine learning for brain–computer interfaces and smart healthcare."
 author_profile: true
 redirect_from:
   - /about/